The Octopus might very well be among the smartest creatures underwater, and we’ve only just begun to understand them!

 And not least these past of a couple of weeks, with reports on octopuses taking photographs of divers, and an octopus trying to escape its tank at Seattle Aquarium.

 But these aren’t the only signs of octopus intelligence we’ve observed:

 Back in 2009, workers at the Santa Monica Pier Aquarium showed up for work and found more than 200 gallons of water spilled on to the floor of the building.

-Turned out the culprit was one of their octopuses has become curious about a water recycling valve, and had managed to disassemble it and redirect a tube to pour out the water contents of the tank on to the floor.
+Turned out the culprit was one of their octopuses who had become curious about a water recycling valve.
+It managed to disassemble it and redirect a tube to pour out the water contents of the tank on to the floor.

 One of the most famous experiments done with octopuses has had to do with observational learning, which is learning a skill simply seeing others performing it.

 One such experiment had researchers give an octopus a screw-top jar containing a food item.
 The octopus tried but failed to open the jar.

 That is until the researchers showed it through the aquarium glass how to open the screw-top, after which, the octopus copied their movements, successfully opened the jar and got to the food inside.